Guinness: Worldwide sales

 In 2006, sales of Guinness in Ireland and the United Kingdom declined 7 percent.
 Despite this, Guinness still accounts for more than a quarter of all beer sold in Ireland.
 By 2015, sales were on the rise in Ireland but flat globally.
 By 2023, Guinness had grown to become the most popular draught beer in the United Kingdom, with about 11% of all sales.

 Guinness began retailing in India in 2007.

 Guinness has a significant share of the African beer market, where it has been sold since 1827.
 About 40 percent of worldwide total Guinness volume is brewed and sold in Africa, with Foreign Extra Stout the most popular variant.
 Three of the five Guinness-owned breweries worldwide are located in Africa.

 The beer is brewed under licence internationally in several countries, including Nigeria, the Bahamas, Canada, Cameroon, Kenya, Uganda, South Korea, Namibia, and Indonesia.

 In 2017, Guinness teamed up with AB InBev to distribute Guinness in mainland China.
 China is the single biggest worldwide alcohol market, especially for imported craft beers like Guinness.
+In 2025, AB InBev started brewing Guinness under licence in China.
+Initial reception was not favourable, with one publican reportedly stating that the "feedback from everyone is that it tastes like cigarettes or an ashtray.
+The taste is not the same at all and the aftertaste is terrible".
+In November 2025, Diego announced a "double-digit" decline in sales in China.

 The United Kingdom is the only sovereign state to consume more Guinness than Ireland.
 In 2023, a pub in Worcester claimed to offer the cheapest pint of Guinness in the UK, at £2.
-The third-largest Guinness drinking nation is Nigeria, followed by the USA; the United States consumed more than 950 e6hl of Guinness in 2010.
+The third-largest Guinness drinking nation is Nigeria, followed by the USA; the United States consumed more than 950,000 hl of Guinness in 2010.

 Merchandising

 The Guinness Storehouse at St. James's Gate Brewery in Dublin is the most popular tourist attraction in Ireland (attracting over 1.7 million visitors in 2019) where a self-guided tour includes an account of the ingredients used to make the stout and a description of how it is made.
 Visitors can sample the smells of each Guinness ingredient in the Tasting Rooms, which are coloured with a unique lighting design that emits Guinness's gold and black branding.

 The Guinness Book of Records started as a Guinness marketing giveaway, based on an idea of its then Managing Director, Sir Hugh Beaver.
 Its holding company, Guinness World Records Ltd, was owned by Guinness plc, subsequently Diageo, until 2001.

+The 2025 drama series House of Guinness deals with the growth of the business in 19th century Ireland.